H-Alin02/H-Alin02/README.md

-# Hello there! 👋, I'm Habasescu Alin Marian
+# Hi!, I'm Habasescu Alin Marian 👋

 I am a passionate computer science student with a keen interest in software development